diego-chacon16/stats_practice/README.md

 #### The Dataset includes the following fields:

-+ Name: Name of the Country, Grouped Regional or Semiautonomous Power
++ Name: Name of the Country, Grouped Regional or Semi-autonomous Power
-+ Abbreviation: Abbrevation of Country, Region or Semiautonomous Power
++ Abbreviation: Abbrevation of Country, Region or Semi-autonomous Power
-+ Type: Country, Grouped Regional or Semiautonomous Power
++ Type: Country, Grouped Regional or Semi-autonomous Power
 + Indicator Name: Financial Indicator ($ USD)
 + 2016: Year
 + 2017: Year